 The key performance indicator for the year is a measure of employee engagement and training satisfaction levels.
 The aim of the annual independent employee engagement survey is to measure the levels of alignment with our goals, commitment and motivation.
-The most recent employee engagement score for the group was 7.5 out of 10, which is in line with the benchmark (2019: in line with benchmark).
-The supplier and format of results have been changed during the year, therefore, the engagement score itself is not directly comparable to prior year (2019: 81%).
+The most recent employee engagement score for the group was 7.9 out of 10 (2020: 7.5 out of 10), which is 0.3 above the industry benchmark.